top of page

 The Bates family

-Mary Jane Bates was from Cambridgeshire and born in the Workhouse at Wisbech St Peters in 1850.
+Mary Jane Bates was from Cambridgeshire and born in the Workhouse at Wisbech St Peters, (see right), in 1850.
 Her Mother, Sarah Bates, (1827-1904) was unmarried and again, we don't know who the Father was.

 I guess her family must have disowned her, hence her making the awful decision, as a last resort, to go into the Workhouse to have her baby.